ankur22/juke-box/readme.md

 You'll need to login to spotify, or copy the .cache file from an existing install.

+Install all the dependencies that are in requirements.txt when logged in as root.

 ## Create a service

 ```bash